mark-hoffmann/carmen/README.rst

 Installation
 ------------

-Carmen can easily be downloaded straight from github via the following:
+Carmen can easily be downloaded via PyPI with the following:

 .. code-block:: python